Plano Assault Attorney

 Understanding Assault Charges in Texas

 Under Texas law, a person can be charged with assault when:

 - They intentionally, knowingly, or recklessly caused bodily injury to another individual.

 - They threatened another person in a way that caused them to fear for their safety.

 - They had physical contact with another individual in a way that was reasonably considered offensive or provocative.

-Types of Assault Charges in Plano
+What are the Types of Assault Charges in Texas?

 There are a variety of assault charges that you could face in Texas:

-- Simple Assault - This is the lowest degree of assault.
+This is the lowest degree of assault.
 This type of offense occurs when an individual threatens someone or touches another person in a way that they consider to be offensive or provocative.

-- Aggravated Assault - This is a more serious charge than simple assault.
+This is a more serious charge than simple assault.
 Assault becomes aggravated when the defendant inflicts severe physical harm or injury on the victim or used or brandished a deadly weapon during the assault.

-- Domestic Violence Assault - When assault is committed against a family member, current or former partner, or a household member.
+You will be charged with domestic violence assault when assault is committed against a family member, current or former partner, or a household member.

 Penalties for Assault in Texas